wjmelements/scripts/README.md

 ## Github Enterprise or Bitbucket
 To add support for alternative remote repositories, modify `bin/common/github`.

+## Turn off automatic updates
+These scripts update automatically in the background each time you run one of them.
+To turn off automatic updates, you simply need to leave the master branch.

+    cd /path/to/scripts
+    git checkout -b freeze

+To turn them back on, `git checkout master`.

 # Contributing
 New scripts are appreciated.
 As a guideline, scripts should be long enough that they cannot be aliases.